mateusz-el/Illumination-Fiber-Optic-Module/README.md

 ENGLISH
 The project was carried out as part of studies at the Lodz University of Technology in the field of electronics and telecommunications.
-This project consisted of designing, building and programming a fiber optic meadow.
+This project involved the design, construction and programming of a fiber optic illumination module.
 The project team consisted of 5 people, of whom I completed 100% of the assigned tasks and also helped my colleague significantly with his difficult electronic part.

 Project assumptions:
 • Miniature meadow, limited to a box of about 30x15cm.